serenity-is/docs/tutorials/movies/filtering_with_multiple_genre_list.md

 As *Criteria.Exists* method expects a simple string, i had to use .ToString() at the end, to convert subquery to a string:

-> Yes, i should add one overload that accepts a subquery... noted.
+> Yes, we should add one overload that accepts a subquery... noted.

 ```cs
 .ToString()));